+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2023

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to

+Commission File Number 001-32157

+Savara Inc.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+1717 Langhorne Newtown Road, Suite 300

+Langhorne, Pennsylvania (Address of principal executive offices) 84-1318182 (I.R.S.
+Employer Identification No.)

+19047 (Zip Code)

+(Registrant's telephone number, including area code)

-(Mark One) ☑ QUARTERLY REPORT PURSU ANT TO SECTION 13 OR 15(d) OF THE SECUR For the quarterly period ended June 3 OR ☐ TRANSITION REPORT PURSUA ANT TO SECTION 13 OR 15(d) OF THE SECUR ITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 001-321 57 SAVARA Savara Inc. (Exact name of registrant as specified in i ts charter) Delawa (State or other ju incorporation or o risdiction of 84-1318182 (I.R.S.
-Employer Identification No.) 6836 Bee Cave Road, B Austin, (Address of principal o TX 78746 (Zip Code) (512) 614-1848 (Registrant's telephone number, including are a code) (Fo rmer name, former address and former fiscal year, if char nged since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 p The Nasdaq Global Select Market Indicate by check mark whether the registrant (months (or for such shorter period that the regis $\hfill\Box$ l) has filed all reports required to be filed by Section 13 or 15(trant was required to file such reports), and (2) has been sub- d) of the Securities Exchange Act of 1934 during the preceding 12 ect to such filing requirements for the past 90 days.
-Yes 🗵 No !) as submitted electronically every Interactive Data File require 12 months (or for such shorter period that the registrant was s a large accelerated filer, an accelerated filer, a non-accelerated filer," "accelerated filer," "smaller reporting company," and ed filer, a smaller reporting company or an emerging growth 'emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting company X Emerging growth company If an emerging growth company, indicate by che accounting standards provided pursuant to Sec ransition period for complying with any new or revised financial Indicate by check mark whether the registrant is s a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of August 11, 2022, the registrant had 114.0 42.642 shares of common stock, \$0.001 par value per share. outstanding.
+6836 Bee Cave Road, Building I, Suite 205

+Austin, TX 78746

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, pa r value \$0.001 per share SVRA The Nasdaq Global Select Market (d) of the Securities Exchange Act of 1934 during the preceding 12 ject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No d to be submitted pursuant to Rule 405 of Regulation S-T required to submit such files).
+Yes $\boxtimes$ No $\square$ ted filer, a smaller reporting company or an emerging growth "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company Emerging growth company $\Box$ 0 0 0 1 , , indicate by check mark if the registrant pursuant to Section 13(a) of the Exchan transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as de efined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of August 10, 2023, the registrant had 135,173,441 shares of common stock, \$0.001 par value per share, outstanding.